 Paekakariki, (Maori translation: the perching place of the kakariki or green parrot), is the southern entrance-way to the Kapiti Coast.
 The village had a population of 1602 (2006 New Zealand census).

-Situated off State Highway1 45 km northeast of the capital city, Wellington, Paekakariki lies at the narrow end of a thin coastal plain between the Tasman Sea and the Akatarawa Ranges.
+Situated off State Highway One, 45 km northeast of the capital city, Wellington, Paekakariki lies at the narrow end of a thin coastal plain between the Tasman Sea and the Akatarawa Ranges.
 It is an historic village, largely known for its beaches, coastal environment, lively arts community, rail and U.S.Marines' heritage.

 Prior to European settlement the area had a violent history, largely due to the presence of the great Maori warrior Te Rauparaha, who was based on nearby Kapiti Island.